My oath - new generation of Hong Kong lawmakers defies Beijing

 But its first article states that Hong Kong is an inalienable part of China.

-Legislators must complete the oath, swearing allegiance to the Hong Kong Special Administration of the People's Republic of China, before they can take up their seats.
+Legislators must complete the oath, swearing allegiance to the Hong Kong Special Administration of the People's Republic of China, before they can take up their seats or vote.

 Chinese foreign ministry spokesman Geng Shuang declined to comment on what the new legislators said but reiterated Hong Kong's status as part of China.

 "Hong Kong is a special administrative region of the People's Republic of China.
-This is very clear and unquestionable, and will not change," he told a daily news briefing.
+This is very clear and unquestionable, and will not change," he told a daily briefing.

-Later, scuffles erupted when the three activist politicians were locked out of a session that voted in a new legislative president.
+Later, scuffles erupted when the three activist politicians were locked out of a session that voted in a legislative president.

 Leung shouted that staff were shutting him out illegally.
 Inside, guards shielded a senior pro-establishment legislator from angry democrats, some of whom tore up ballot papers.